-Visitors can stroll through the restored garden with fruit trees, heirloom vegetables, and flowers; explore the exhibit gallery featuring 60 artifacts from the Jackson family; or browse in the museum store, which specializes in books, prints, and gifts inspired by 19th- century styles.
-Admission fees and sales in the museum store help support the educational programs and operations of the museum, which receives no state funding.
+Today visitors can stroll through the restored garden with fruit trees, heirloom vegetables, and flowers; explore the exhibit gallery featuring 60 Jackson family artifacts; or browse in the museum store, which specializes in books, prints, and gifts inspired by 19th- century styles.
+Admission fees and sales in the museum store help support the educational programs and operations of the museum.

 Comment